 At first she thought it was a trick of the light, a mirage brought on by fire.
-Something appeared to slither and coil in the fire, like a great serpent moving amidst the explosion.
+Something appeared to slither and coil in the blaze, like a great serpent moving amidst the explosion.
 Then she saw another, and another, a mass of coiled serpents, their skin a black armor of ash and open sores of lava, their eyes and mouths burning from within like tiny stars.
 A sound came rolling across the island, echoing across land and water as the mass of serpentine heads bellowed with one voice.
-Analita stared through the lenses, unable to pull her eyes away from the great thing, its shape a chaotic mass of fire and stone, writhing with a hundred serpentine heads as great clawed arms and limbs ripped free of the mountain’s embrace, countless in number but terrible in size.
+Analita stared through the lenses, unable to pull her eyes away from the great thing, its shape a chaotic mass of fire and stone, writhing with a hundred serpentine heads as great clawed arms and limbs ripped free of the mountain’s embrace.
 She kept reminding herself of the mountain’s immense scale as it birthed this colossal monstrosity.
 More claws ripped free before the smoke of the mountain billowed and roiled around it, disturbed by the opening of great black wings that seemed to consume the sky.
 The roar continued, screamed from a hundred mouths with a single great intent.
 Freedom, anger, power, a great leveling mythic roar that sent a wind across the water.

 Etna exploded in one last fierce burst of fire, its summit cracking and bursting asunder as this monstrosity pulled itself free.
 Black smoke ran down the mountain in a curtain as this terrible beast of fire took to the air, hidden in the plume of smoke that would soon cover more than half of Sicily.